 I just got my SD card out of the Mavic Air.
 It is formatted in ExFAT format.
 Maybe you can bring them to this format on your computer?

-The reader has written to me in the meantime.
-The problem seems to be with the SD card slot.
-If he inserts the card, it will still be recognized, but as soon as he closes the cover, the message "No SD card present" appears.
+The reader has since written to me.
+The problem seems to be the SD card slot.
+When he inserts the card it is still recognized but as soon as he closes the cover it says "No SD card present".

-If you get the message "Slow SD Card" in the display of the DJI Go app, then the data rate of your current SD card is not sufficient to save the 4K video with 30 fps sufficiently quickly.
-The result is dropouts of individual frames and choppy recordings - you don't want to have both in video recordings.
-The card should work without problems for photo recordings, but if you want to film in 4K resolution, I would strongly advise you to switch to one of the cards mentioned above.
+When you see the DJI Go App If you get the message "Slow SD Card", then the data rate of your current SD card is not sufficient to save the 4K video at 30 fps sufficiently quickly.
+The result is loss of individual frames and choppy recordings – neither of which you want when recording videos.
+The card should work fine for stills, but if you do want to shoot in 4K resolution, I would strongly recommend switching to one of the cards above.

 Jens has been running the blog since 2012.
 He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
 In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
 His articles deal with Apple products, news from the world of drones or solutions for current bugs.